 Graduate Student Information

 The Office of Career Development is focused on connecting Tennessee Tech students and graduates to employers.
-Visit the Career Services website to learn more and to take advantage of the exciting services offered.
+Visit the Career Development website to learn more and to take advantage of the exciting services offered.

 Career Readiness Certification

 How can you be sure you’re ready to enter the world of work?
 By building your resume, interviewing, business etiquette, social media, and career fair readiness skills.
 All graduate students are encouraged to earn the Career Readiness Certification by attending workshops and events as outlined by the office of Career Development.
 This is a great way to build your resume!

 Tennessee Tech University provides you with the ability to order your transcript online through Parchment Ordering.
 To find out more or to order your transcript, visit the Registrar's webpage.